yinaa/microsoft-graph-docs/api-reference/api/privilegedsignupstatus_completesetup.md

 # privilegedSignupStatus: completeSetup

-Complete the sign up process for the tenant to be managed by Privileged Identity Management.
+Complete the sign up process for the organization to be managed by Privileged Identity Management.
 ### Prerequisites
 The following **scopes** are required to execute this API: _Directory.AccessAsUser.All_